 If challenge and exploration bring you to Theodore Roosevelt National Park, the Buckhorn Trail is an ideal place to enjoy a challenging trek into the wilderness.
 The trail is almost 11 miles long, and you can walk, run, stroll, or hike along the trail for miles with amazing views of the surrounding hills and valleys.

-If you hit the trail in the middle of the year, carry as much water as possible.
-North Dakota gets quite hot and dry in the summer, and you’ll need the extra hydration.
+Carry as much water if you hit the trail in the middle of the year.
+In the summer, North Dakota gets quite hot and dry, and you’ll need the extra hydration.

 See Related: Best Restaurants in Fargo, North Dakota